phazelift/words.js/README.md

 ```

 **Words.prototype.shift**
-> `shift( <string>/<number> amount )`
+> `<this> shift( <string>/<number> amount )`

-> Removes the first word from the internal array if no arguments are given.
+> Removes the first word from this.words if no arguments are given.
 If amount is valid, amount words will
-> be removed from the internal array, starting from the first word going forwards.
+> be removed from this.words, starting from the first word going forwards.

 ```javascript
 var words= new Words( 'shift means: remove words from the start' );